Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Proof that the stable classification of TCS is complete

 (iii) Finally we fill in the rest of the volume $V$ for the deformation Hamiltonian.
 From (i) and (ii), $H_s$ has already been fixed along the boundary $\partial V$.
-Similar to the previous procedure, depending whether there is a $C_2$ symmetry $H_s$ belongs to either class A or class C with the new PH symmetry \ref{combinePH2}.
+Similar to the previous procedure, depending on whether there is a $C_2$ symmetry, $H_s$ belongs to either class A or class C with the new PH symmetry of Eq. \ref{combinePH2}.
 The ``defect" dimension on the surface $\partial V$ is $\delta=-2$ (or 6 mod 8), and $H_s|_{\partial V}$ is integrally topologically classified by the Chern invariant~\cite{TeoKane} $Ch=(i/2\pi)\int_{\partial V}\mbox{Tr}(\mathcal{F})$.
-The Berry curvature $\mbox{Tr}(\mathcal{F})$ however cancel each other between different faces.
-For example in Fig.~\ref{fig:deformationcube} curvature over faces $F$ and $F'$ annihilates as the two are related by $C_4$ symmetry but with opposite orientations with one facing in the cube and the other facing out.
-Curvature along the top and bottom faces also cancels since the two systems $H_0,H_1$ are assumed to have identical Chern invariant and the two faces again have opposite orientation with respect to the cube.
+However, the Berry curvatures $\mbox{Tr}(\mathcal{F})$ cancel each other between different faces.
+For example, in Fig.~\ref{fig:deformationcube}, the curvatures over faces $F$ and $F'$ annihilate as the two are related by $C_4$ symmetry but with opposite orientations (one facing in the cube and the other facing out).
+The curvatures along the top and bottom faces also cancel out since the two systems $H_0,H_1$ are assumed to have identical Chern invariant and the two faces again have opposite orientation with respect to the cube.
 The vanishing of the Chern invariant implies $H_s$ is trivial along the boundary surface $\partial V$.
 Equivalently there is no ``monopole" in the volume $V$ and the deformation Hamiltonian $H_s$ can be extended all the way inside.